How To Get Rid Of Palmetto Bugs: Identification & Treatment

 +

-Palmetto bugs are much larger (up to 2 inches long) and reddish-brown, while German cockroaches are smaller (about half an inch) and light brown with dark stripes.
-German cockroaches breed rapidly indoors, whereas palmetto bugs typically live outdoors and occasionally wander inside seeking moisture or food.
+Palmetto bugs are much bigger (up to 2 inches long) and reddish-brown.
+German cockroaches are smaller (about half an inch) and light brown with dark stripes.
+German cockroaches breed fast indoors, while palmetto bugs mostly live outside and sometimes wander in looking for moisture or food.

 How long does it take to eliminate a palmetto bug infestation?